Prof. Dr. Stefan H. E. Kaufmann

 His scientific interests include the immunity to bacterial pathogens with emphasis on tuberculosis and rational vaccine and biomarker design.
 He is co-developer of a recombinant vaccine candidate against tuberculosis which is about to enter a phase III-clinical trial.
 He has been coordinator of several international and interdisciplinary research projects.

 Stefan Kaufmann holds a Doctor Honoris Causa from the Université de la Mediterranée, Aix-Marseille II.
 He is the former President and honorary member of the German Society for Immunology.
 He is a former President of the European Federation of Immunological Societies (EFIS) and a former President of the International Union of Immunological Societies (IUIS).

-He is Chair of the Board of the Schering Foundation, Chair of the Scientific Board of the Memento Prize and Member of the Executive Committee of the Robert Koch Foundation.
-He was Alternate Board Member of the Global Alliance for Vaccines and Immunisation (GAVI), was member of the Scientific Board of the Global Alliance for TB Drug Development (TB Alliance), and is member of the Strategic Advisory Committee of the European and Developing Countries Clinical Trials Partnership (EDCTP).
-Initiated the global Day of Immunology to raise public awareness in immunology.
+Professor Kaufmann is Chair of the Board of the Schering Foundation.
+He was e.g. Chair of the Scientific Board of the Memento Prize and Member of the Executive Committee of the Robert Koch Foundation.
+He was Alternate Board Member of the Global Alliance for Vaccines and Immunisation (GAVI), was member of the Scientific Board of the Global Alliance for TB Drug Development (TB Alliance) and member of the Strategic Advisory Committee of the European and Developing Countries Clinical Trials Partnership (EDCTP).
+Stefan H. E. Kaufmann initiated the global Day of Immunology to raise public awareness in immunology.
 Scientific advisor on “Health” for the G7 summit in Elmau in 2015 as well as for the G20 summit in Hamburg in 2017.